Object-Centric Vision Token Pruning for Vision Language Models: Proposed Method

 \textbf{How to support any budget by training once}?
 Mainstream VTP methods for VLMs support various pruning rates or budgets naturally, as they do not rely on learnt pruning criteria like our method.
 To overcome such an issue, we train OC-pruner with \#slots queries $s$ randomly sampled from typical budget values, e.g., $\{32, 64, 128, 192\}$.

 \textbf{How to preserve small yet important contents}?
 Such reconstruction-based training objective \Cref{eq:oc_pruner_mse} minimizes the overall loss, thus vision tokens that are spatially small but contain important information might be ignored in the aggregation and decoding.
-To address it, we propose our novel Area-Weighted Mean-Squared Error (AW-MSE):
+To address it, we propose our novel Area-Weighted Mean-Squared Error (AW-MSE): Here segmentation masks $\bm{M} \in \mathbb{R} ^ {s \times n}$ corresponding to slots $\bm{S}$ are calculated by $\max$ along the dimension $s$.
+And the area of each mask, i.e., $\sum_{n_j} \bm{M}_{[s_i, n_j]}$, is used to reciprocally weight the corresponding squared error, i.e, $|| \bm{V}' - \bm{V} || ^ 2 _ {[\bm{M}_{[s_i, n_i]}, c_i]}$.
+Please refer to \Cref{tab:ablation_loss} for the effects of MSE vs AW-MSE on the performance.